mantidproject/mantid/docs/source/release/v6.2.0/muon.rst

 - In frequency domain analysis the phasetables calculated from :ref:`MuonMaxent <algm-MuonMaxent>` can be used for :ref:`PhaseQuad <algm-PhaseQuad>` calculations on the phase tab.
+- In fitting tabs fit to raw checkbox can no longer be unchecked if no rebinned data is present.

 ALC
 ---